anywaylupin/phaser-vue-template/README.md

 ### Asset Pack Content Hash

-Webpack includes content hash for asset pack files.
+Includes content hash for asset pack files.
 Use `phaser-asset-pack-hashing` for parsing and transforming.

 Learn more about [phaser-asset-pack-hashing](https://www.pnpmjs.com/package/phaser-asset-pack-hashing).